-Israel has ended its three months' occupation of southern Lebanon.
+Background: Israel has ended its three months' occupation of southern Lebanon.
 Israeli forces on Tuesday (13 June) handed over the border area to the control of the Lebanese Christian militia.
 Further north, as the Israelis gradually pulled out over the past two months, they have handed over to the United Nations Interim Force in Lebanon, UNIFIL.

 SYNOPSIS: Israeli troops moved into southern Lebanon on March 15th -- three days after a Palestinian raid into Israel had cost 37 lives.
 Supported by heavy guns, the Israelis occupied about 600 square miles (more than 1500 square kilometres) of territory which, they said, provided bases for Palestinian attacks.

 The same day, Israeli aircraft bombed a settlement at Ouzai'i, well to the north, near Beirut airport.
 The Israelis said a jetty there was used by Palestinian commandos.
 At least 40 people died in the attack.

 Lebanon appealed to the United Nations, which agreed to send in a peacekeeping force.
 The first U.N. troops, Iranians, were in Lebanon within a week.
 Swedish forces from Sinai and French paratroops quickly followed.
 By the end of March, they had taken up positions on the Litani river, the northern limit of the Israeli occupation.